startinglinevc/Overview/README.md

 4. It allows founders to more quickly close their seed rounds and get back to build their business - rather than spending months accumulating a series of smaller checks.

 ## Geographic Focus
 Starting Line is HQ'd in Chicago, IL and we are highly biased towards our hometown of Chicago and other underserved communities.
 However, we have no formal geographic policy - and instead are inspired by founders aiming to solve problems for average, everyday Americans.
-Our fund investments have ranged from New York to Austin and our angel investments have criss-crossed the country from SF to NYC to Seattle and everything in between.
+Our fund investments have ranged from New York to Austin to Los Angeles and our angel investments have criss-crossed the country from SF to NYC to Seattle and everything in between.

 ## Getting in Touch
 There is no right or wrong way to get in touch with us.
 A great cold e-mail is far superior than an intro from someone we don't know all that well.